Nidhishj/Cheater_with_org/README.md

 # CF Cheater Database & Highlighter
+(Note this is the repo with some changes the orignal repo is - https://github.com/macaquedev/cf-cheater-highlighter/tree/main)
 A comprehensive solution for managing and highlighting Codeforces cheaters.
 This project includes:

 - **Web Application**: React-based database for reporting and managing cheaters